 Two rest stops – a “morning” and an “afternoon” location – are offered each day complete with your favorite fuel-up foods, fresh fruit, and hydration options.
 Restrooms are also available.

-Single rooms are assigned by special request only.
+Single rooms are assigned by special request and based on availability.
 Higher fees will apply.
-For details, contact Gina at (312) 628-0210.
-You must provide your own bed linens and towel.
+For details, contact Gina at [email protected].

 Rooms are assigned on a first-come, first-serve basis.
 A list of your preferred roommates, if desired, must be provided at the time of registration.
 Every effort will be made to honor these requests and early registration will be given priority.
 We attempt to place team members together.